spine-tools/Spine-Toolbox/README.md

 - Python 3.7
 - Python 3.8
+- Python 3.9

 Python 3.8.0 is not supported (use Python 3.8.1 or later).
-Please note that Python 3.9 or 3.10 are not supported yet.

 ## License